iffy/lhtml/README.md

 zip myfirst.lhtml index.html
 ```

 Now you can open the file, save it, email it, copy it, etc...
+But this sample file isn't editable.
+To make an editable file, see [`enableFormSaving`](#enableformsaving).

 ## Resources